wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 The early nineties was a golden age for gaming, not only on handhelds.
 Lucky gamers with access to more powerful hardware could mess around in 3D environments, something that was deemed impossible on the Game Boy.
 That is, until Jez San and Dylan Cuthbert of Argonaut Games decided it would be cool to program a 3D space simulator for the GB.
 The result is _X_, a stellar achievement released in 1992 running on one of the weakest pieces of hardware imaginable at that time.

 To be fair, that's not the whole story.
-Argonaut Games was already well-known for their 3D space combat simulators _Starglider_ and it's successor _Starglider 2_, published in 1986 and 1988.
+Argonaut Games was already well-known for their 3D space combat simulators _Starglider_ and its successor _Starglider 2_, published in 1986 and 1988.
 Starglider 2 was released on Amiga, Atari ST, MS-DOS, Macintosh, and the ZX Spectrum.
-The latter platform is highly interesting to us, because the Spectrum is based on a Zilog Z80 CPU running at 3.5 MHz - it has close similarities with the Game Boy's hardware, and thus, it's limitations.
+The latter platform is highly interesting to us, because the Spectrum is based on a Zilog Z80 CPU running at 3.5 MHz - it has close similarities with the Game Boy's hardware, and thus, its limitations.

 Dylan kindly agreed to chat a bit about his experience creating X, and he indeed confirms that 8-bit assembly programming on UK's beloved _Speccy_ was something he could do with his eyes closed.